Yakima-Teng/cv/README.md

 ## Development

-Please be informed that, before you start to develop, there is an optional step you can do if you want to deploy your work to an SFTP-available server more easily: you can rename the `config-example.json` file, and change the content to suit yours.
+Please be informed that, before you start to develop, there is an optional step you can do if you want to deploy your work to an SFTP-available server more easily: you can copy and rename the `config-example.json` file to be `config.json`, and change the content to suit yours.
 This is an optional step, which means that it won't influence the actual development process.

 Type the following command to start the development process, it will open a webpage in your browser and refresh the page automatically when changes to your development files are detected.